salvoravida/redux-first-history/README.md

 # Todo
 * test, test and test!
 * code clean and split
-* a better way to compile with rollup
 * warning for uncorrect usage
 * try to use it with non-react-like other framework!
 * redux-first-app POC